MicrosoftDocs/winrt-api/windows.storage.pickers/filesavepicker.md

 The [File picker sample](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/FilePicker) is available in C# and C++/WinRT versions.
 It demonstrates how to check whether the app is snapped, how to set file picker properties, and how to show a file picker so that the user can save a file.

-Here's an excerpt from the C# version of the samle app.
+Here's an excerpt from the C# version of the sample app.

 [!code-csharp[all_savepicker_checksnapped_show](../windows.storage.pickers/code/FilePicker/CS/Scenario4.xaml.cs#Snippetall_savepicker_checksnapped_show)]